-- All supporting documents must include your name and status (e.g., freshman, transfer, graduate) at the top of each page.
+- All supporting documents must include your name and status (e.g., freshman or transfer) at the top of each page.

-- Seniors applying for graduate study at Brooklyn College during the coming fall semester should complete the continuing student portion of the application and answer all questions relating to graduating seniors so that they may be considered for graduating senior awards and entering graduate student scholarships.
+- Seniors should complete the continuing student portion of the application and answer all questions relating to graduating seniors so that they may be considered for graduating senior awards.
+For graduate scholarships, visit your department.

 - All new freshman and transfer students who apply for scholarships must complete this application as well as the separate application for undergraduate admission to the City University of New York (CUNY), indicating Brooklyn College as their first choice on the CUNY application.
 Applications are available online.